Transport planners look at ways to improve and manage transport systems at a local, regional, national or international level

 There are other routes available for professional recognition depending on the area in which you work:

-- if you have a town planning degree you may become a member of the Royal Town Planning Institute (RTPI).
+- If you have a town planning degree you may become a member of the Royal Town Planning Institute (RTPI).

-Achieving the TPP qualification or gaining chartered status with a relevant professional body can aid career development.
+A relevant Masters degree can help career progression, and some employers sponsor employees through qualifications on a part-time basis.
+Achieving the Transport Planning Professional (TPP) qualification or gaining chartered status with a relevant professional body can also aid career development.